volumedata21/VolumeRead21/README.md

 volumes:
   rss_data:
 ```
+This should run without any permission issues.
+And you don't have to create any directories.
+Trickier to backup if needed.

-I am not a professional developer.
+### I am not a professional developer.
 This is a mix of mostly vibe-code with my minimal coding knowledge of html, css, and Docker.
 I recommend only deploying this app locally.

 #### Known Issues
 - Sometimes images will go beyond width of the article